benhowdle89/js-idioms/_posts/2014-10-17-backbone-series-handling-asynchronous-data.markdown

 *Then this one.*

-The real joy comes when one of your *things* is asynchronous (ie. an AJAX request, or a `setTimeout`).
+The real joy (edit: no joy) comes when one of your *things* is asynchronous (ie. an AJAX request, or a `setTimeout`).
 How do you make sure you have all you need for when the *next thing happens*?

 In real terms, the *next thing* that needs to happen could be outputting a list of users to the DOM.
 How are we getting our list of users?
 From the server.
 Ok, so we need our AJAX request to happen and *then*, we can output our list of users.